neamatullah01/dragon-news-with-react-router-and-firebase-authentication/README.md

 ## Features

-- **Responsive UI:** Beautiful and mobile-friendly interface using Tailwind CSS and DaisyUI.
 - **User Authentication:** Users can **sign up**, **sign in**, and manage their accounts using Firebase Authentication.
 - **Private Routes:** Certain pages are protected and only accessible to authenticated users.
 - **News Display:** Dynamic news display with easy navigation for different categories.